cas-fe/gulp-accessibility/README.md

 # Gulp Accessibility: Demo

+> [!WARNING]
+> Archived as there is a simpler example published in https://github.com/cas-fe/Accessibility-Testing

 Uses [AccessSniff](https://github.com/yargalot/AccessSniff) and [HTML Codesniffer](http://github.com/squizlabs/HTML_CodeSniffer) to grade your sites accessibility using different levels of the WCAG guidelines

 ![Gulp Accessibility example](/img/example.png)